Current

 Miners faced many challenges during their career including low wages, injuries and poor health, and conflict with company owners.
 Some of these challenges were ameliorated by the union, especially the United Mine Workers of America.
 Both black and white miners were members of the union and worked towards better pay and conditions for all miners.
 In negotiating with company owners, sometimes the unions went on strike.

 This exhibit examines the “day in the life of a miner.”
 It seeks to represent miners’ perspectives and their recollections as well as owners’ perspectives on unionization and strikes.
 It is part of the Public History Initiative for the University of Alabama’s Department of History.
-Graduate students Tickle and Whilden curated the exhibit under the direction of John Giggie (History) and Kate Matheny (Special Collections).
+Graduate students Tickle and Whilden curated the exhibit under the direction of John Giggie (History).

 The Family You Choose: Documenting 30+ Years of LGBTQ+ Life at the Capstone